-This six-part webinar series will delve into various approaches for engaging patients and their caregivers in shared decision-making (SDM).
-Multidisciplinary faculty will share practical tips and guidance for integrating SDM into your clinical practice and strategies for increasing patient involvement in clinical decisions, with the ultimate goal of strengthening provider-patient communications.
+This six-part webinar series delves into various approaches for engaging patients and their caregivers in shared decision-making (SDM).
+Multidisciplinary faculty share practical tips and guidance for integrating SDM into your clinical practice and strategies for increasing patient involvement in clinical decisions, with the ultimate goal of strengthening provider-patient communications.

 For the best registration and viewing experience, please use Chrome, Edge, or Safari web browsers.
 Internet Explorer users may experience difficulties accessing the webcast.

 In partnership with the Academy of Oncology Nurse & Patient Navigators (AONN), Association of Oncology Social Work (AOSW), Advanced Practitioner Society for Hematology and Oncology (APSHO), The American Society of Breast Surgeons, CancerCare, Metastatic Breast Cancer Alliance, National Coalition for Cancer Survivorship, National Patient Advocacy Foundation.

 This webinar series is sponsored by Pfizer Oncology.